AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ### Understand how the Real Use Monitoring Service Works {#understand-how-the-rum-service-works}

-Adobe Experience Manager uses Real Use Monitoring (RUM) to help customers and Adobe understand, how visitors are interacting with Adobe Experience Manager-powered sites, to diagnose performance issues, and to measure the effectiveness of experiments.
-RUM preserves the privacy of visitors through sampling - only a small portion of all page views will be monitored - and judicious exclusion of all personally identifiable information (PII).
+Adobe Experience Manager uses Real Use Monitoring (RUM) to help customers and Adobe understand, how visitors are interacting with Adobe Experience Manager sites, to diagnose performance issues, and to measure the effectiveness of experiments.
+RUM preserves the privacy of visitors through sampling - only a small portion of all page views will be monitored - and no personally identifiable information (PII) is collected.

 ### Real Use Monitoring Service and Privacy {#rum-service-and-privacy}

 The Real Use Monitoring service in Adobe Experience Manager is designed to preserve visitor privacy and minimize data collection.
 As a visitor, this means that no personal information will be collected by the site you are visiting or made available to Adobe.

-As a site operator, this means no additional opt-in is required to enable monitoring through this feature.So, there will be no additional pop up for the end users to accept for enabling RUM monitoring.
+As a site operator, this means no additional opt-in is required to enable monitoring through this feature.So, there will be no additional pop up for the end users to accept for enabling RUM.

 ### Real Use Monitoring Service Data Sampling {#rum-service-data-sampling}

 Traditional web analytics solutions try to collect data on every single visitor.
-Adobe Experience Manager's Real Use Monitoring service only captures information from a small fraction of page views.
-The Real Use Monitoring service data is meant to be sampled and anonymized rather than a replacement for analytics.
+Adobe Experience Manager's RUM service only captures information from a small fraction of page views.
+The service is meant to be sampled and anonymized rather than a replacement for analytics.
 By default, pages will have a 1:100 sampling ratio.
-Site operators cannot configure this number to increase or decrease the sampling rate as of today.
-To estimate total traffic accurately,for every 100 page views, we gather detailed data from one, giving you a reliable approximation of overall traffic."
+Site operators cannot increase or decrease the sampling rate at this time.
+To estimate total traffic accurately,for every 100 page views, we gather detailed data from 1, giving you a reliable approximation of overall traffic."

 As the decision of whether the data will be collected is made on a page view by page view basis, it becomes virtually impossible to track interactions across multiple pages.
-RUM has no concept of visits, visitors, or sessions, only of page views.
-This is by design.
+By design, RUM has no concept of visits, visitors, or sessions, only of page views. .

 ### What Data is Being Collected {#what-data-is-being-collected}

 The Real Use Monitoring service is designed to prevent the collection of personally identifiable information.
-The full set of information that can be collected by Adobe Experience Manager's Real Use Monitoring service is listed below:
+The full set of information that can be collected by RUM is listed below:

 * The host name of the site being visited, for example: `experienceleague.adobe.com`
 * The broad user agent type and operating system that is used to display the page, such as: `desktop:windows` or `mobile:ios`